Eric Schlosser: Bibliography

-Films
+Films and awards

 Schlosser appeared in an interview for the DVD of Morgan Spurlock's Super Size Me, having a one-on-one discussion with the filmmaker about the fast-food industry.
-He did not appear in the film itself.
-He was interviewed by Franny Armstrong in 2005 and is a feature interviewee in her film McLibel.
-He co-produced Food, Inc. (2008), with Robert Kenner.
+Schlosser did not appear in the film itself.
+He was interviewed by Franny Armstrong, a British film director. in 2005 and is a feature interviewee in her film McLibel.
+He appeared in the 2008 documentary, Food, Inc., and the 2023 sequel Food, Inc. 2 with author and journalist Michael Pollan.

-Schlosser also served as co-executive producer on the 2007 film There Will Be Blood.
+Schlosser served as co-executive producer on the 2007 film There Will Be Blood.
 In 2014, he was an executive producer of the farmworker documentary Food Chains, a credit he shared with Eva Longoria.
 They both won a James Beard Foundation Award for their roles.
 Schlosser also shared a director credit for the multimedia installation entitled "the bomb", an experimental film about nuclear weaponry coupled with a live score by The Acid.